MrAminiDev/NetOptix/README.md

 3. Convenient creation of swap space
 4. Uninstallation of installed optimizers
 5. Find the MTU value automatically
+6. The ability to turn off and on the server ping
-6. Other features coming soon...
+7. Other features coming soon...

 # Installation Script
 To install, simply run the following command on your server